Your Safety & Security

 If your physician gives you a prescription for medication, the pharmacists in the Jefferson Apothecary in the 11th Street lobby of the Gibbon Building can fill the initial prescription and make arrangements for you to get refills as needed, at Thomas Jefferson University Hospitals or your local pharmacy.
 You can arrange this by calling the Apothecary in advance, at 215-955-8845.

-If you brought your own wheelchair or ambulatory or assistive aids, please label them with your name.
+If you brought your own wheelchair or ambulatory or assistive aids, please label them with your name and address.
 Also, for your safety, please do not use other personal medical equipment unless your physician has agreed to its use and the equipment has been inspected for safety.

 Personal Electrical Appliances